joelkuiper/schema-bridge/README.md

 ## Profiles

 Profiles are the primary configuration unit.
-They live under:
+Packaged profiles live under:

 ```
 src/schema_bridge/resources/profiles/<profile>/profile.yml
 ```

+You can also supply your own profiles.
+The `--profile` flag accepts:

+* A packaged profile name (e.g. `dcat`)
+* A profile folder (relative or absolute) containing `profile.yml`
-A profile can be referenced by name, profile directory, or direct path to `profile.yml`.
+* A direct path to `profile.yml` (relative or absolute)

 Each profile declares a `kind` (`export` or `ingest`) that determines which pipeline it drives.

+**Custom profile folder requirements:**

+* `profile.yml` at the root
+* Any referenced files alongside it (GraphQL query, SPARQL SELECT/CONSTRUCT, SHACL shapes, mapping YAML), or with resolvable paths

 ### Export profiles